Aaron Roth – HOPE International – “Believe in What You Sell” – August 2012

 Maybe, if you’ve read my previous newsletters you think that this will be the point where I break in with the bad news.
 Well, don’t worry, there isn’t.
 Not even the rain of Tropical Storm Isaac stopped us.
 It was an amazing experience to see the good inputs turn into great results.

 Katia from Centro Educativo Agape (God’s Love Education Center) said “I wish I had heard this information four years ago when I started my school.”
-Haidy from Colegio Paso a Paso (Step by Step School) expressed, “Now, this makes sense why my income has to stretch to cover the expenses at the end of the month, I should be charging 10-15% Aug-12-News-05more.”
+Haidy from Colegio Paso a Paso (Step by Step School) expressed, “Now, this makes sense why my income has to stretch to cover the expenses at the end of the month, I should be charging 10-15% more.”
 It was a simple recipe: quality material, easy to understand examples, relevant training for school leaders.

 Economically, these are poor schools.
 They charge anywhere from $7 to $12 a month for students to attend and even to parents who struggle to afford this money, they pay it, because they know the alternative is unsatisfactory.
 Their children will be crammed into a room with 50 other students in the public school, and they won’t learn anything.
 No parent would want that for their child.